hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 ### The Routing Graph

 The routing graph of a phase is a directed graph that describes how data is routed between PEs.
+Note that the routing graph is defined in terms of the PE coordinates, so its size grows with the size of the PE grid.
+It serves as a formal model for defining the semantics, but should not be constructed explicitly.

-Recall that stream edges are pairs of send and receive operations that are matched across PEs.
+Recall that stream edges are pairs of [send](#streaming-data-with-send) and [receive](#receiving-streaming-data-with-receive) operations that are matched across PEs.
-Stream edges must not cross phases.
+Stream edges must not cross [phases](#phases), that is, a stream edge must be entirely contained within a phase.

 The routing graph contains the following nodes *V*, edges *E*, and paths *P*:
 - Each PE is a node in the graph.